 - 3 very ripe bananas, mashed

-- Preheat the oven to 350 degrees.
-Grease a large muffin tin.
+- Preheat the oven to 350 degrees F. Grease a 12-cup standard-size muffin tin.

 - In a large bowl, whisk the flour, sugar, baking soda, salt and walnuts together.
 In a separate bowl, combine the bananas, yogurt, eggs, butter and vanilla.
 Fold the wet ingredients into the dry until just combined.
 Scoop the batter evenly between the muffin tins.